 Home exercises for people with complex disabilitiesSave this item

 Sense is an organisation that supports people with complex disabilities.
-They have developed some activity resources, with guides to help people with complex disabilities to stay active.
+They provide regular organised activity sessions, delivered online, including yoga, boxing, dance anda variety of other activities, all specially designed for people with complex disabilities.
+Sense have also developed some activity resources, with guides to help people with complex disabilities to stay active.

 Making Sense of Mini-Games